byerlikaya/SmartWhere/README.md

 **SmartWhere** is a method that aims to make the `Queryable.Where` method smarter and is based on the foundations of .NET Core.

+I would be very happy if you could star ⭐ the project.

 #### Quick Start
 The usage of **SmartWhere** is quite simple.